Kingsman44/magisk_module_pixelify/README.md

 ## ⭐ Requirements
 - **Android Version: Android 7.0 to Android 13**
-- **Arm64 device**
+- **ARM64 device**
 - **Volume Keys (optional)**
-- **Internet for NGA Resources, Pixel Livewallpaper, Device Personalization Services & Pixel Launcher**
+- **Internet for NGA Resources, Pixel Live Wallpaper, Device Personalization Services & Pixel Launcher**
-- **Zygisk or Riru (Recommended but not compulsary)**
+- **Zygisk or Riru (Recommended but not compulsory)**
-- **Note: flash zip on magisk only not twrp**
+- **Note: Flash ZIP on Magisk only, not TWRP**

-### Supported Roms
+### Supported ROMs
-- OneUi
+- OneUI
-- Custom Roms
+- Custom ROMs
 - Pixel Stock
 - Android One
-- MiUI
+- MIUI
 - FunTouchOS
 - OxygenOS
-- ColorOs
+- ColorOS
-- All stock android roms
+- All stock android ROMs
-- Windows Subsystem Android
+- Windows Subsystem for Android

 ### Pixelify Sub Modules <br>
-Is Pixelify not working correctly or too big for your phone, Pixelify provide some sub module for standalone features
+Is Pixelify not working correctly or too big for your phone?
+Pixelify provides some sub-modules for standalone features.
 - Call Screening
-- Now Playing (Android System Inteligence required)
+- Now Playing (Android System Intelligence required)
 - Google Hotword
 - Google Photos Unlimited Backup
 - Google Bootanimation

 ### Installation
-- Recommend to use magisk v24 or above from Pixelify v2
+- Is recommended to use Magisk v24 or above from Pixelify v2
 - If Volume keys are working then ignore no_vk files otherwise check Installation without Volume Keys
-- Enable zygisk
+- Enable Zygisk
 - Flash Module
 - Enjoy

 ### Installation without Volume Keys
 - Use packages with Pixelify-${version}-no_VK.zip
 - Place config.prop to internal storage>Pixelify (/sdcard/Pixelify/config.prop)
-- Edit prop according what you want to select
+- Edit prop according to what you want to select
 - (If you have any problem placing config.prop there then you also can extract and update config.prop inside the packages it automatically use it.)

 ### Zygisk and Riru spoofing configuration